 Google stores a list of usernames and passwords that you’ve logged in using Google Chrome or Android device.
 If you distinctly remember, Google Chrome asks you to store the credentials whenever you log in to a website.
 Google Smart Lock will store all your passwords in one place and are available across all your devices.
 Honestly, I am not a fan of storing passwords online and neither would I recommend anyone to store credentials online on the grounds of Privacy.

 However, some of you might have the habit of storing passwords in Chrome or accidentally click that tiny “save password” button which pops up every now and then.
 You can see and manage all your passwords from the below URL.

 Google Ads is one of the major sources of income and Google tries to deliver appropriate ads to its users.
 Google creates a profile of yourself based on your search results, Google+ account, and other Google services.
 Using this consolidated data, Google estimates your age, gender, interests, and then serve you better ads to you.
 If you want to know what Google knows about you, click the below link.

 4. Google History

 This is where you can get the exact list of your web and app activity made using Google and its band of services.
 You can also track which device you’ve used that are connected to Google, apps used and the whole shebang.
-You can also check out your voice & audio activity, device information, YouTube search and subscription history all at one place.
+You can also check out your voice & audio activity, device information, YouTube search, and subscription history all in one place.

 5. Google Take Out

 Google lets you export all your data out of Google and creates a single downloadable archive file.
-It contains all your data from various Google service you’ve used such as Google Photos, Gmail, Contacts, YouTube videos and subscriptions, Drive files etc… If you ever want to download all your data and store it offline, then head over to the Google Takeout page from the below URL.
+It contains all your data from various Google services you’ve used such as Google Photos, Gmail, Contacts, YouTube videos and subscriptions, Drive files, etc. If you ever want to download all your data and store it offline, then head over to the Google Takeout page from the below URL.